nayanAubie/signin_with_linkedin/README.md

 ### Test the flow in the web

-This approach is not recommended, but if you still want to test LinkedIn HTTP requests, you can disable web security to bypass CORS limitations.
+This approach is not recommended, but if you still want to test LinkedIn HTTP requests, you can disable web security to bypass CORS limitations and then call `getAccessToken` and `getUserInfo` methods.
 This is only applicable for localhost and will not work in a **production** environment.

 ```sh
 flutter run -d chrome --web-port=8080 --web-browser-flag "--disable-web-security"